-D. Principal Structure to Garage Setback:

-- 1. Garage shall be set back from the front face of the Principal Structure by a minimum of ten feet (10'). - 2.
+- D. Principal Structure to Garage Setback: - 1.
+Garage shall be set back from the front face of the Principal Structure by a minimum of ten feet (10'). - 2.
 Front Porch.
 If the structure has a covered front porch, the Principal Structure to Garage setback will be measured from the face of the Front Porch structure. - 3.
 Private Access: At locations where private access driveways occur, all structures must be set back a minimum of 5' from edge of the shared driveway and garages set back 22' from edge of the shared driveway. - 4.
 Face of garage must be setback a minimum of 18.5 feet, 22' if on a shared driveway - 5.
-The DRC may grant a variance if setback hardship is judged to be present.

-E. Garages, ADUs, Accessory Structures and Roof Eaves:
+The DRC may grant a variance if setback hardship is judged to be present. - E. Garages, ADUs, Accessory Structures, Decks/Patios, and Roof Eaves: - 1.
+House designs with three garage doors must meet additional setback criteria.
+See Sec.
+4.1.2. - 2.
 If face of Attached or Detached Garage is turned greater than 30° from the street, then its minimum front setback may be 5' less than the Principal Structure minimum front setback, but shall not be less than 10'.
-A Detached Garage and/or Accessory Structure/Dwelling Unit may use 3' side and rear setbacks if wall plate is no taller than 6' and lot line is not adjacent to street or multi-use path.
+A Detached Garage and/or Accessory Structure/Dwelling Unit may use 3' side and rear setbacks if wall plate is no taller than 6' and lot line is not adjacent to a street or multi-use path. - 3.
 A standard roof eave is allowed to overhang past the setback limit.
-City LUDC 7-2-1-1 limits the overhang to 3 feet (if part of the principal building) or 2 feet (if part of accessory building) measured from the property line toward the interior of the property.
+City LUDC 7-2-1-1 limits the overhang to 3 feet (if part of the principal building) or 2 feet (if part of accessory building) measured from the property line toward the interior of the property. - 4.
+Uncovered Decks and Patios shall have a minimum setback of 3' from the property line and if the deck is less than 5' above grade or a 5' setback if the deck surface is more than 5' above the adjacent grade. - 5.
+Covered Decks and patios shall have the same setback as the building structure being proposed.
+(If a covered deck is proposed on the side of the building using a 10' setback then the covered deck must also be 10' from that same property line that the building is 10' from.) - 6.
+Decks and patios must be a minimum of 5' from the property line where a shared use path is located or will be located in the future. - 7.
+Exterior Heating or cooling appliance must be setback 3' from the property line and the exhaust must not be blowing at an adjacent home site. - 8.
+Chimneys shall be setback 3' from the property line.